top of page

-As the vibrant colors of autumn begin to fade in New England, it’s easy to overlook the importance of fall lawn care.
-However, this season is crucial for ensuring your lawn remains healthy through the winter and returns lush and green in the spring.
+The autumn season in New England is crucial for ensuring your lawn remains healthy through the winter and returns lush and green in the spring.

 Proper fall lawn care sets the foundation for a thriving yard, allowing your grass to recover from summer stress, fend off weeds, and prepare for colder months.
 In this blog, we’ll explore the essential steps for effective fall lawn care in New England, with a special focus on weed control.